Celestial Regge theory: Regge limit

 In this section we discuss the Regge limit in the case of massless external particles.
 Although the setup differs from the standard massive case, much of the analysis closely parallels the usual discussion~\footnote{For comprehensive treatments see \cite{Collins:1977jy,Costa:2012cb,Cornalba:2007fs,Correia:2020xtr}.}.

-We begin with the Froissart–Gribov projection of the stripped amplitude and, without loss of generality, restrict our analysis to external massless scalars.
+We begin with the Froissart-Gribov projection of the stripped amplitude and, without loss of generality, restrict our analysis to external massless scalars.
 The extension to external particles carrying spin is qualitatively similar and differs mainly by the presence of additional tensor structures.
 The resulting expansion in $s$ reads

 with

 For the Regge limit, we will be interested in the $t$-channel expansion, which reads

 where